gggeek/db-3v4l/README.md

 ### Troubleshooting

-After starting the containers via `./bin/stack.sh build`, you can:
+After starting the containers via `./bin/dbstack build`, you can:

-- check if they are all running: `./bin/stack.sh ps`
+- check if they are all running: `./bin/dbstack ps`
-- check if they all bootstrapped correctly: `./bin/stack.sh logs`
+- check if they all bootstrapped correctly: `./bin/dbstack logs`
-- check if a specific container bootstrapped correctly, eg: `./bin/stack.sh logs worker`
+- check if a specific container bootstrapped correctly, eg: `./bin/dbstack logs worker`
 - check the processes running in one container, eg: `docker exec -ti db3v4l_postgresql_9_4 ps aux`

-*NB*: if the `stack.sh` command fails, you can use `docker` and `docker-compose` commands for troubleshooting.
+*NB*: if the `dbstack` command fails, you can use `docker` and `docker-compose` commands for troubleshooting.
-See the section 'Alternative commands to stack.sh' below for examples.
+See the section 'Alternative commands to dbstack' below for examples.

 ### Maintenance